berlinonline/jinjardf/README.md

 * [Jinja](https://jinja.palletsprojects.com) (`jinja2`) is used as the templating language.
 * [RDFLib](https://rdflib.readthedocs.io) (`rdflib`) is used for RDF loading, querying and graph traversal.
 * [PyYAML](https://pyyaml.org/wiki/PyYAML) (`pyyaml`) is used for parsing configuration.

+For a complete list of Python dependencies see [requirements.txt](requirements.txt).

 ## Installation